 James authored a book on political violence, Frontiers and Ghettos: State Violence in Serbia and Israel, with the University of California Press, and co-authored a volume on cross-national attitudes towards human rights with Oxford University Press, Taking Root: Public Opinion and Human Rights in the Global South.

-James's commentary has appeared in The Globe and Mail, Le Monde, The Los Angeles Times, New York Times, Washington Post, and other leading newspapers, bridging the gap between scholarship and public debate.
+James's commentary appeared in The Globe and Mail, Le Monde, The Los Angeles Times, New York Times, Washington Post, and other leading newspapers, bridging the gap between scholarship and public debate.

 This site, jamesron.org, features his blog on research, data, and international issues.
 Please visit www.jamesron.net for his blog on personal themes.